Lercerss/SOEN343/README.md

 npm config set script-shell "C:\\Path\\To\\bin\\bash.exe"
 ```

-To install the necessary packages specified in `package.json`, type the following command from root directory of the project:
+We also need to install the necessary node packages for front-end and back-end specified in all `package.json`.
+Type the following command from root directory of the project AND from anansiUI/:

 ```
 npm install